BBSRC strategy advisory panels: member vacancies

 We will assess your application using the following assessment criteria:

-• motivation: motivation to join a BBSRC SAP and your relevance to the panel’s needs
+• motivation: motivation to join a BBSRC SAP and how your motivation aligns to the panel’s needs

 • vision: personal perspective on the future of bioscience related to the chosen SAP’s remit